Duncan Robinson: Sophomore season

-In Robinson's second game for the 2015–16 Michigan Wolverines, he posted 19 points on 6–6 shooting (5–5 3-point shots) from the floor against Elon on November 16, 2015.
-On December 1, in the ACC–Big Ten Challenge against NC State, he posted 17 points on 5–7 3-point shooting, which established a Michigan record for single ACC-B1G game 3-point shooting percentage (min 5 attempts).
+In Robinson's second game for the 2015–16 Michigan Wolverines, he posted 19 points on 6–6 shooting (5–5 three-point shots) from the floor against Elon on November 16, 2015.
+On December 1, in the ACC–Big Ten Challenge against NC State, he posted 17 points on 5–7 three-point shooting, which established a Michigan record for single ACC-B1G game 3-point shooting percentage (min five attempts).
 On December 12, Michigan defeated Delaware State 80–33, as Robinson made his first career start for Michigan by posting 11 points on 3–5 three-point shooting.
-At the time Robinson ranked third in the nation in three-point shooting percentage.
+At the time, Robinson ranked third in the nation in three-point shooting percentage.
 Note that various sources have various eligibility thresholds.
 E.g., while BigTen.org only requires a minimum of 1.0 made per game, NCAA.org requires a minimum of 2.5 made per game.
 On December 23, Robinson tied his career high (set twice at Williams) with six assists against Bryant.
-The game marked the ninth consecutive game in which he made at least three 3-point shots.
+The game marked the ninth consecutive game in which he made at least three three-point shots.
 Robinson entered conference play as the Big Ten leader in three-point field goal percentage and led the Big Ten Conference in both three-point field goals (52) and three-point field goal percentage (.565) through the first week of the Big Ten Conference schedule.
 On January 12, with leading scorer Caris LeVert sidelined, Michigan defeated Maryland 70–67 as Robinson contributed 17 points on 5–9 three-point shooting.
 On January 23, Michigan defeated Nebraska 81–68, behind a game-high and season-high 21 points by Robinson.
 With the Cornhusker defense challenging his three-point shot, he scored more points inside the three-point line than outside it for the first time as a Wolverine.
 The January 27 game against Rutgers marked the 17th consecutive game in which Robinson made at least two three-point shots.
 Robinson made only one three-point shot in each the subsequent two games against Penn State and Indiana.
-Nonetheless, Robinson entered the February 6 Michigan–Michigan State rivalry game against the 10th-ranked Michigan State Spartans as the Big Ten Conference leader in three-point shots made and three-point field goal percentage, but he was held to 0–3 three-point shooting in the game.
+Nonetheless, Robinson entered the February 6 Michigan–Michigan State rivalry game against the 10th-ranked Michigan State Spartans as the Big Ten Conference leader in three-point shots made and three-point field goal percentage, but he was held to 0–3 in three-point shooting in the game.
 The game marked the first time since the season opener, that Robinson did not make a single three-point shot, ending a 22-game streak.
 On February 10, Michigan defeated Minnesota as Robinson posted a game- and season-high nine rebounds to go along with 14 points on 4-for-7 three-point shooting.